spidernet-io/spiderpool/docs/reference/crd-spidercoordinator.md

-# Spidercoordinators
+# Spidercoordinator

-A Spidercoordinators resource represents the global default configuration of the cni meta-plugin: coordinator.
+A Spidercoordinator resource represents the global default configuration of the cni meta-plugin: coordinator.

 > There is only one instance of this resource, which is automatically generated while you install Spiderpool and does not need to be created manually.